 - Personal Information

 Work experience is found in the middle of the resume.
-This is a strategic location because it also brings the Objective Statement and Strengths sections to the attention of the recruiter.
+This is a strategic location because it also brings the Objective Statement and Skills sections to the attention of the recruiter.

 Entry Level Hospitality Resume